 There are several ways for a place to be a lawful place.
-These are proportionate to the level of risk.
-These include places:
+These are proportionate to the level of risk and include places:

-- authorised by a permission (link to Permissions page to be uploaded) to undertake resource recovery or landfill disposal activities
+- authorised by a permission to undertake resource recovery or landfill disposal activities

 - using waste in a low-risk activity deemed to be a lawful place by the Regulations

 - using waste in a low-risk activity covered by a declaration of use

 A wide range of waste recovery activities will need a permission (licence, permit or registration) to become a lawful place.
 This includes waste and resource recovery activities as well as disposal to landfill.
 Resource recovery means it can be recycled, repurposed or used in a different way.

 Mismanagement of industrial waste is a serious issue and the penalties we impose reflect the significance of waste crime issues.

 Courts may impose a maximum of 10,000 penalty units on businesses who breach their duties and 2,000 penalty units on individuals.